mkdirlove/song-server/README.md

 ## song-server
-A simple flask song server, depicting how I'd organize a flask project
+A simple flask song server, showing how I'd organize a flask project

 #### Project Structure
 ```